learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

     while num_interactions < 100:
         # Randomly select a person from self.population
         random_person = None
         # This only counts as an interaction if the random person selected is alive.
-If the person is dead, we do nothing,
+If the person is dead, do nothing,
         # and the counter doesn't increment, repeating the loop and selecting a new person at random.
         # check if the person is alive.
         if None: